awslabs/clickstream-analytics-on-aws/docs/en/plan-deployment/cost.md

     All your data pipelines are applied to the above QuickSight costs, even the visualizations managed outside the solution.

 ## Logs and Monitoring

 The solution utilizes CloudWatch Logs， CloudWatch Metrics and CloudWatch Dashboard to implement logging, monitoring and visualizating features.
-The total cost ranges from $7 to $14 per month and may fluctuate based on the volume of logs and the number of metrics being monitored.
+The total cost is around $14 per month and may fluctuate based on the volume of logs and the number of metrics being monitored.

 ## Additional features